-Validation of the EQ-5D in a general population sample in urban China.
+Validation of the EQ-5D in a general population sample in urban China

 To evaluate the reliability and validity of the EQ-5D in a general population sample in urban China.

 Thousand and eight hundred respondents in 18 communities of Hangzhou, China were recruited by multi-stage stratified random sampling.
 Respondents self-administered a questionnaire including the EQ-5D, the SF-36, and demographic questions.
 Test-retest reliability at 2-week intervals was evaluated using Kappa coefficient, the intraclass correlation coefficient.
 The standard error of measurement (SEM) was used to indicate the absolute measurement error.
 Construct validity was established using convergent, discriminant, and known groups analyses.